ohjelmistokehitys/dockerfile-exercise/readme.md

 The word list typically used in the Sanuli game is a Finnish word list provided by the [Kotimaisten kielten keskus](https://kotus.fi/), the Institute for the Languages of Finland.

-The word list is licensed under the [GNU LGPL](http://www.gnu.org/licenses/lgpl.html), [EUPL v.1.1](http://joinup.ec.europa.eu/software/page/eupl/licence-eupl) and [Creative Commons By 3.0](http://creativecommons.org/licenses/by/3.0/deed.fi) licenses, which allow you to use, modify and distribute the word list under certain conditions.
+At the time of writing, the word list is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.fi) license.
+See [kotus.fi](https://kotus.fi/sanakirjat/kielitoimiston-sanakirja/nykysuomen-sana-aineistot/nykysuomen-sanalista/) for up-to-date information.

 ## About the exercise